boray/sahara/README.md

 Currently, a developer needs to use starknet-cli get_class_by_hash command in order to get json compilation file of the class contract.
 This json file is not easy to read.
 Also, finding a deployed contract's hash and lookup for the compilation file is a two-step process.

-### How Classary Makes Experience Better
+### How Sahara Improves The Developer Experience

-Classary parses given class hash and shows to the dev in a more easy-to-read way.
+Sahara parses the ABI of the class or library related to given class hash and visualizes the ABI to the dev.